-- · have a cumulative GPA of at least 3.0 - earn a GPA of at least 3.0 for the semester preceding the semester for which the student is requesting an overload - not have an Incomplete "I" for the semester preceding the semester for which the student is requesting an overload.
+- have a cumulative GPA of at least 3.0 - earn a GPA of at least 3.0 for the semester preceding the semester for which the student is requesting an overload - not have an Incomplete "I" for the semester preceding the semester for which the student is requesting an overload.

-Requests for overloads of more than 21 credit hours require the approval of the Vice President for Academic Affairs or designee for Academic Affairs.
+Requests for overloads of more than 21 credit hours require the approval of the Associate Dean of the student's major.
 In order to be eligible for an overload, a student must meet all of the following requirements.